AlgoCompSynth/cforth/RP2350-testing/README.md

 <https://github.com/maxgerhardt/platform-raspberrypi.git>.
 This in turn uses the
 ***released*** Arduino Pico framework,
 <https://github.com/earlephilhower/arduino-pico/releases/tag/4.0.1>.
 Before I
-submit a pull request I am waiting for the platform to be released and the next release of the framework.
+submit a pull request, I am waiting for the platform to be released and the next release of the framework.

 The `master` branch of the framework has a definition for one of the boards I have, the Pimoroni Pico Plus 2.
-The board does work in the ***Ardunio CLI*** using that branch, but I have no way to build and test `cforth` that board with PlatformIO until the released version includes that board.
+The board does work in the ***Ardunio CLI*** using that branch, but I have no way to build and test `cforth` on that board with PlatformIO until the released version includes that board.
 The board does work with "Generic RP2350" currently.